Huaral: Location

-Huaral is a geographical territory which lies north of the capital of Peru, located 80 km north of Lima, but starting its territory by the coast side at kilometer 58 of the North Panamerican Highway, in the middle of the "Serpentín de Pasamayo".
+Huaral is a geographical territory which lies north of the capital of Peru, located 80 km north of Lima, but starting its territory by the coast side at kilometer 58 of the North Panamerican Highway, in the middle of the "Pasamayo Serpentine".

 The territory of the city includes the coastal strip comprising all the Chancay valley to the high peaks of Vichaycocha, the source of the Chackal or Pasacmayo "Moon River".